Sxaico/minimal-librefox/README.md

 - Firefox/Librewolf

 ## Usage
-- Set toolkit.legacyUserProfileCustomizations.stylesheets to true.
+- Set toolkit.legacyUserProfileCustomizations.stylesheets to true. (about:config)
 - Download userChrome.css from /chrome and add to Firefox user profile folder under /chrome.
     - about:profiles
 - Install Sidebery addon in Firefox from Firefox Addon Store.